danbjorn/til/markdown/sqlite-export-as-csv.md

 ---
 created: 2021-03-11
 tag: sqlite
+title: Export data to file from SQLite's CLI
 ---
-# Export data to file from SQLite's CLI

 The SQLite shell can export to a file in various formats quite easily.

 To export a query as a CSV: